 A Peer Observer observes, collects, shares evidence, and provides feedback for formative purposes only.
-Peer Observers do not score a teacher's practice, nor is peer observation data shared with anyone other than the observee unless permission is granted.
-A peer observer is trained certified school personnel.
+Peer Observers do not score an educator's practice, nor is peer observation data shared with anyone other than the observee unless permission is granted.
+Peer Observers are trained certified school personnel.

-- All Teachers and Other Professionals will receive a peer observation in their summative year. - All Peer Observers participating during the summative year observations will complete the department approved training once every three years. - All peer observation documentation will be accessed only by the observee.
+- All TPGES and OPGES educators will receive a peer observation in their summative year. - All Peer Observers participating during the summative year observations will complete the department approved training once every three years. - All peer observation documentation will be accessed only by the observee.

-- ✓ Describe how the evidences of Peer Observations will be documented. - ✓ Describe how Peer Observers will be identified and complete department approved training. - ✓ Describe how Peer Observers will be assigned to teachers and other professionals. - ✓ Identify any differences for other professionals or alternative settings. - All teachers or other professionals are eligible to participate in the department-approved peer observation certification training to increase understanding of the peer observation component. - Peer observers must have completed a minimum of three years of teaching or other professional experience. - Peer observers must complete the state approved peer observation certification training every three years.
-Completion of training will be monitored by the building principal or designee. - Each year the principal, in collaboration with the school PGES Teacher Leader Implementation Team, will select and assign peer observers. - Peer observers shall have no more than five teachers to observe, and the recommendation is three or fewer. - Peer observers will be in the same PGES framework as the peer observee. - Peer Observers for other professionals may use a similar process to those in TPGES or may use a modified "site-visit" approach if more fitting to the appropriate OPGES framework and the role of the observee. - Only time and date of peer observations and conferences must be recorded on the departmentapproved technology platform. - All peer observation feedback and communication will only be between the observee and peer observer. - Peer observation feedback must not be shared with the administrator and is never used as part of the evaluation.
+- All TPGES or OPGES educators are eligible to participate in the department-approved peer observation certification training to increase understanding of the peer observation component. - Peer observers should have completed a minimum of three years of teaching or other professional experience. - Peer observers must complete the state approved peer observation certification training every three years.
+Completion of training will be monitored by the building principal or designee. - Each year the principal, in collaboration with the school PGES Implementation Team, will select and assign peer observers. - Peer observers shall have no more than five educators to observe, and the recommendation is three or fewer. - Peer observers will be in the same PGES framework as the peer observee. - Peer observers for OPGES educators may use a similar process to those in TPGES or may use a modified "site-visit" approach if more fitting to the appropriate OPGES framework and the role of the observee. - All peer observation feedback and communication will only be between the observee and peer - Peer observation feedback must not be shared with the administrator and is never used as part of the evaluation. - The date of peer observations and conferences must be reported to the principal.